unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3113_humidity_management.md

 #### 3.1.1.3.4&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Effectiveness

-The function's output volume—the amount of moisture it is capable of removing from (in a dehumidification context), or inserting into (in a humidification context) the cabin *per time unit*—is (in a mathematical sense) a function of the A/C unit's or [F5's](./3115_cabin_heaters.md#effectiveness) effectiveness, in AM and CM respectively, with AM generally being considered *more* effective than CM, due to being temperature rate-independent.
+The function's output volume *rate*—the amount of moisture it is capable of removing from (in a dehumidification context), or inserting into (in a humidification context) the cabin *per time unit*—is (in a mathematical sense) a function of the A/C unit's or [F5's](./3115_cabin_heaters.md#effectiveness) effectiveness, in AM or CM respectively, with AM generally being considered *more* effective than CM, due to being temperature rate-independent.
 In AM, the *maximum* achievable positive or negative humidity contribution of the function is additionally *[AP](#31135activation-profile-and-ac-based-heating--cooling-function-coupling)*-dependent.

-F3's effectiveness is naturally further affected, albeit only implicitly, by a number of other factors, including:
+F3's effectiveness is further affected, albeit only implicitly, by a number of factors, including:
 - The environmental level of humidity; when *greater* than that of the cabin, F3's effectiveness is *decreased* in a *dehumidification* context, and *increased* in a *humidification* context; when *lower* than that of the cabin, F3's effectiveness is *increased* in a *dehumidification* context, and *decreased* in a *humidification* context.
 - Likewise, windows' and doors' opening states, as well as *[F1](./3112_driver_passenger_ac.md#31124output-temperature---drivers-ac)* and *[F2](./3112_driver_passenger_ac.md##31125output-temperature---passengers-ac)*.
-It should also be noted that the "perceived" effectiveness of the function—increase or decline in *relative* cabin humidity—varies significantly depending on the cabin's temperature.
+It should also be noted that the *perceived* effectiveness of the function—*relative* cabin humidity increase or decline *rate*—varies significantly depending on the cabin's temperature.
 In general, the lower the cabin temperature, the higher the perceived effectiveness.

 #### 3.1.1.3.5&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Activation profile and A/C-based heating / cooling function coupling

 The function features a secondary operational mode—let's refer to it as a profile to avoid confusion—that controls its "lifecycle", specifically with regard to its activation and deactivation conditions.
 Two settings pertain to this profile: *Manual (MS)* and *automatic (AS)*.
-The former applies regardless of the operational mode, whenever the function gets triggered as a result of its controller being pushed; the latter applies only in AM, in those cases where the function gets activated as the result of another function's operation.
+The former applies regardless of the operational mode, whenever the function gets triggered as a result of its controller being activated; the latter applies only in AM, in those cases where the function gets activated as the result of another function's operation.

 As already mentioned in the [overview](./3_functionality_details.md#3111overview), *F1* and *F2* act as attributes of F3 when the latter is in AM.
 Specifically F3 is activated in AS-AP when, and for as long as, the following preconditions hold:
 - F3's controller is in its "OFF" state,
 - either or both of F1 (in AM), F2 are *active*, i.e., are in a *non*-[idle](./3112_driver_passenger_ac.md#311216idle-states) state and their [eco profile](./3112_driver_passenger_ac.md#311211economy-profile) is *not* in effect), and
 - cabin humidity levels are high or low enough for dehumidification or humidification respectively to be applicable.

-When in AS-AP, the LED indicator of F3's controller *blinks*.
+When in AS-AP, the indicator of F3's controller *blinks*.

 #### 3.1.1.3.6&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Sounds